The Science Behind D-Wave

 Every day new research and experimentation pushes the science behind quantum computing ahead.
 D-Wave scientists are leaders and active participants in the elite community of quantum experts driving this entirely new industry.

-Deep Science, But With an Eye to Practical Applications
+Deep Science With an Eye to Practical Applications

 In a milestone study in collaboration with Google, D-Wave scientists demonstrated a computational performance advantage to over 3 million times that of corresponding classical methods.
 Notably, this work was achieved on a practical application with real-world implications for the development of exotic materials, simulating the topological phenomena behind the 2016 Nobel Prize in Physics.